haesbaerteduardo/haesbaerteduardo/README.md

 ## Hi there 👋

+I am Eduardo, I work as as Senior Software Engineer at @LeanIX.

 <!--
 **haesbaerteduardo/haesbaerteduardo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.